J-and-J-Programming-Industries/JOSPre-Release/README.md

 Development status: In development

-% finished: 0%
+% finished: 0.1%

 Features added:
-None so far...
+Kernel added.

 JOS is an operating system that is being written in BASIC that is designed to be fast and efficient.